NTrubkin/laconic-tests/readme.md

 # laconic-tests

-Intellij Idea plugin which makes the "given" and "then" blocks in your unit tests collapsible
+Intellij Idea plugin which makes the test regions in unit tests collapsible.
+Supports **Given-When-Then** and **Arrange-Act-Assert**.
+Doesn't collapse middle block intentionally to encourage the programmer to make it smaller.